Seitō (magazine): 1911–1914 (Hiratsuka Era)

 Bluestocking's first edition was released in September 1911.
 The first issue sold 1,000 copies in the first month and the editorial office received over 3,000 letters in that time asking for subscriptions and personal advice.
 The founders of Bluestocking were recent graduates of the newly established Japan Women's University.
-Led by Hiratsuka Raichō, Japan’s first all-women literary magazine was developed out of inspiration from the writings of Swedish feminist author Ellen Key and the intelligent and domestic heroine of Henrik Ibsen’s A Doll’s House, Nora Helmer.
-Her intent was to start a women’s spiritual revolution by examining how women had lost their spiritual independence over time.
+Led by Hiratsuka Raichō, Japan's first all-women literary magazine was developed out of inspiration from the writings of Swedish feminist author Ellen Key and the intelligent and domestic heroine of Henrik Ibsen’s A Doll's House, Nora Helmer.
+Her intent was to start a women's spiritual revolution by examining how women had lost their spiritual independence over time.

-Hiratsuka penned a manifesto for the society publication, spelling out its purpose:"Our group has as its objective the birth of a feminine literature.
+Hiratsuka penned a manifesto for the society publication, spelling out its purpose:Our group has as its objective the birth of a feminine literature.
 We are animated by an ardent sincerity and our ambition is to express and produce feminine genius; we will succeed through a concentration of spirit.
 That genius, which is of mysterious essence is an important part of universal genius, which has no sex!
 When Japan was born, woman was the sun, the true human being.
 Now she is the moon!
 She lives in the light on a mother star.
 This is the first cry of the Bluestockings!
 We are the mind and the hand of the woman of new Japan.
-We expose ourselves to men’s laughter, but know that which is hidden that mockery.
+We expose ourselves to men's laughter, but know that which is hidden that mockery.
 Let us reveal our hidden sun, our recognized genius!
 Let it come from behind the clouds!
 That is the cry of our faith, of our personality, of our instinct, which is the master of all the instincts.
-At that moment, we will see the shining throne of our divinity."Early contributors included beloved poet Akiko Yosano and author Nobuko Yoshiya.
-Yosano's words penned for the first issue became a battle-cry for the Japanese feminist movement:"The day has arrived when the mountains are about to become active.
-People do not believe me when I say this: The mountains have simply been dormant for awhile … Believe only this: Now all the women who lay dormant are rousing themselves."The first years of the magazine were groundbreaking for both the feminist movement and women's literature.
+At that moment, we will see the shining throne of our divinity.Early contributors included beloved poet Akiko Yosano and author Nobuko Yoshiya.
+Yosano's words penned for the first issue became a battle-cry for the Japanese feminist movement:The day has arrived when the mountains are about to become active.
+People do not believe me when I say this: The mountains have simply been dormant for a while ...
+Believe only this: Now all the women who lay dormant are rousing themselves.The first years of the magazine were groundbreaking for both the feminist movement and women's literature.
 Many members referred to themselves as "New Women."
 While the media used this term negatively, many of the Bluestockings embraced this new title.
-Though originally focusing on women's literature, the magazine soon shifted focus towards women’s liberation, and the pages of Bluestocking were filled with essays and editorials on the question of gender equality and gender-based social problems.
+Though originally focusing on women's literature, the magazine soon shifted focus towards women's liberation, and the pages of Bluestocking were filled with essays and editorials on the question of gender equality and gender-based social problems.